A businesswoman has praised Sefton Council for ‘coming to her rescue’ during the coronavirus crisis.

-Jennifer Butler Scholes owns local companies Empowered Bumps and The Hart Space which offer classes and support to expectant parents and new parents but like many firms had been forced to close her doors due to the pandemic.
+Jennifer Butler Scholes owns local companies Empowered Bumps and The Hart Space which offer classes and support to expectant parents and new parents but, like many firms, had been forced to close her doors due to the pandemic.

 “Nearly all of the class facilitators weren't eligible for the government income support scheme as they had not been trading long enough or got next to nothing from it."

-“The lack of clarity over guidelines for our sector also meant that none of us knew where we stood to restart either, so we were all left in limbo with my premises shut."
+“The lack of clarity over guidelines for our sector also meant that none of us knew where we stood to restart either, so we were all left in limbo with my premises shut."”

 She spoke to Norwood Ward Councillor Greg Myers, who she says got the ‘wheels in motion’ with the local authority.

-She added: “Public health officers then swung into action and were brilliant, within days I’d got all the advice and help I needed to navigate a way through all the confusion.
+She added: “Public health officers then swung into action and were brilliant - within days I’d got all the advice and help I needed to navigate a way through all the confusion.